raatiniemi/RASqlite/README.md

 		// An error occurred, handle it.
 	}

 To bind argument(s) to the query, simply use the `fetchRow:withParams:` or `fetchRow:withParam:` methods.
-The `withParams:` method accepts an array of Foundation objects, i.e. `NSNumber` and `NSString`.
-The `withParam:` accepts a single Foundation object.
+The `withParams:` method accepts an array of objects, and the `withParam:` accepts a single object.
+Acceptable objects are `NSNumber` and `NSString`.

 	NSDictionary *row = [database fetchRow:@"SELECT foo FROM bar WHERE baz = ?
 AND qux = ?" withParams:@[@1, @2]];
 	NSDictionary *row = [database fetchRow:@"SELECT foo FROM bar WHERE baz = ?" withParam:@1];